dhis2/dhis2-docs/src/user/using-the-maps-app.md

     are arranged and managed in this panel.

   - The **basemap** is always shown in the panel.
-The default basemap is OSM Light and is selected by default.
+The default basemap is OSM Light and is selected by default, unless a different basemap has been configured in the system settings.
 OpenStreetMap Detailed contains more map features and place names.
 There are 4 basemaps from Bing Maps, replacing Google Maps provided in previous versions.
 Bing Road and Bing Dark shows roads, borders and places.